TitouanRobe/Internship_Denmark/README.md

 To improve my model's performance, I studied the knowledge distillation method, which involves transferring knowledge from a complex model to a lighter model to reduce the model's size without affecting accuracy.

-Next, you will find in the file: /scripts/export_to_TensorRT_format.py A script to export the model in TensorRT format to double the inference speed without changing the accuracy.
+Next, you will find in the file: /scripts/export_to_TensorRT_format.py

+.A script to export the model in TensorRT format to double the inference speed without changing the accuracy.

 The "scripts" folder contains all methods that I used for improving my model performance during this internship.

+## Current state

+Two models exist today, one for detecting traffic signs and one for detecting vandalized signs.

+There are two main files, one for image processing and one for video processing; both function the same way.

+You need to provide the URL of the video or image.
+A Python class will obtain the results from both models, which will then be combined and analyzed to produce the final version of the specified image or video.

+You will find examples of results in the `output` folder.